 Originally from a small town in northwestern Illinois, Ted grew up watching the skies and pretending to be a TV weatherman as early as age six.
 His parents actually let him stay up late to watch the ten o’clock weather before bedtime while most other kids in his class would have been already asleep for an hour or two.
 Ted is accustomed to Midwest weather with its four distinct seasons and enjoys the challenge of forecasting for Minnesota, Iowa, and Wisconsin.

 Prior to working at KTTC, Ted spent three years in Wausau, Wisconsin as the weekend meteorologist for CBS affiliate WSAW TV.
-Ted’s education includes a degree in Radio-Television with a minor in Geography from Southern Illinois University at Carbondale (home of the Salukis) and he’s also a graduate of the Broadcast Meteorology Program at Mississippi State University.
+Ted is a graduate of Southern Illinois University at Carbondale (home of the Salukis) and the Broadcast Meteorology Program at Mississippi State University.
 Ted’s weather forecasting has earned him the National Weather Association’s (NWA) Seal of Approval and he is also a member of the American Meteorological Society.

 In addition to his regular on air duties, Ted conducts weather presentations for schools and other local organizations.
-In his free time, Ted enjoys the outdoors, traveling, volunteering at his church, watching his favorite sports teams, and of course spending time with his wife, Cara, their daughters Madeleine and Julia, and their dog Lucy.
+In his free time, Ted enjoys playing drums in the Rochester Caledonian Pipe Band, home brewing, running, and of course spending time with his wife, their two daughters, and their two dogs.